Jason Seidel, Psy.D., CGP

 My specialty is ‘extreme stuckness’.
 My approach is intense, caring, tough, and free-flowing rather than structured.
+The “CGP” means I’m a board certified group psychotherapist.
 My therapy groups are full of challenging, brilliant, courageous people who seek depth and growth.

 education & experience